Choose your location

 Theater

-Info New York City's Theater District is world renown for its Broadway shows, and the New Amsterdam Theatre is one of district's oldest venues.
+Info New York City's Theater District is world renowned for its Broadway shows, and the New Amsterdam Theatre is one of district's oldest venues.
 When the theater was built in 1902 it was the largest theater in New York, with a seating capacity for just over seventeen hundred people.
-Performances at the New Amsterdam Theater took ... more
+Performances at the New Amsterdam ... more

 214 W 42nd Street